Phionanamugga/Early_Detection_of_Heart_Disease-/README.md

 - **Model interpretability and fairness analysis** — crucial for responsible AI in healthcare.
 - **Polished deliverables** (notebook, HTML report, figures, models) structured for professional presentation.

-Employers like Google, Amazon, and healthcare AI startups value not just technical ability, but also the **ability to translate findings into actionable insights** — this project is designed to showcase exactly that.